 Pupil Premium Policy

-There are four categories of children that qualify for pupil premium:
+There are four categories of children for whom the school receives a pupil premium:

-All our staff and governors accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within a caring environment.
-The targeted and strategic use of pupil premium will support us in achieving our vision.
+All our staff and governors accept responsibility for ‘socially disadvantaged pupils’ and are committed to meeting their pastoral, social and academic needs within a caring environment.
+The targeted and strategic use of pupil premium will support in achieving our vision.

 Our cookies ensure you get the best experience on our website.

 Please make your choice!

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows:

 A 'sessionid' token is required for logging in to the website and a 'crfstoken' token is used to prevent cross site request forgery.
 An 'alertDismissed' token is used to prevent certain alerts from re-appearing if they have been dismissed.